charliecalvert/CloudNotes/Assignments/Ec2CloudOnly.md

  - Your configuration in Secure Shell
  - Your connection from Secure Shell to your EC2 instance.

-In general, your goal is to document, with screen shots, the work that you did creating and seting up your EC2 instance.
+In general, your goal is to document, with screen shots, the work that you did creating and setting up your EC2 instance.